etridgely/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+  Class components give us the ability to create a data object that the rest of our functional components might be concerned with.
+The State — data that we have when we need it — can get updated through the course of the lifecycle.
+We can pass State around as props throughout multiple levels of our components.
+This is immensely powerful by allowing us to create fully-functioning web-applications more easily.

 - [ ] Name three lifecycle methods and their purposes.

+    1. didMount - it is used for any async data loading you’d need to have on the state for render.
+    2. Render - it is how the React reconciler knows what (e.g. UI) gets mounted to the DOM.
+    3. willUnmount - it cancels any outgoing network requests and removes event listeners.
+It cleans up anything solely involved with the component in question.

 - [ ] What is the purpose of a custom hook?

+  Custom hooks allow you to build behavioral and stateful logic into your components.
+Those components can be reused repeatedly for a variety of uses like handling controlled inputs, managing event listeners, and/or watching for key presses.

 - [ ] Why is it important to test our apps?

+    Testing allows us to surface bugs faster, makes us think about the edge cases, acts as a safety net when we refactor, documents the code, encourages us to write more testable (and readable) code, and it reduces the risks of regressions.

 ## Project Set Up